theasp/awesome-config/README.md

 As the order does matter, some startup functions create widgets used by others, the preferred order is as they appear in this document.
 You can intermix your own functions wherever you like though.
+If a function cannot be found, a message will be printed, but crappy will continue on to the next.

 #### crappy.startup.theme